slavadev/kidsboards/README.md

 **How it works?**

- - Create a purpose for the kid, e.g. toy or trip
+ - Create a goal for the kid, e.g. toy or trip
  - Establish how much points is needed to reach the goal
  - Add points for good acts and remove for bad
  - Watch how your kid is getting better